 Key Features:

-• Integrated nail file stored in the handle
+- A hidden nail file in the handle for smoothing rough edges

 4. Shiny Pet Nail Clippers